Buying Real Estate

 Among the many attractions of Belize, none is more important to prospective retirees and expatriates than the relatively low cost of property and housing.
 For sure you can spend a lot of money on North American-style luxury developments.
 But you can also buy raw land at prices not seen in the U.S. since the 1960s and in some areas find a simple but pleasant rental house near the sea for under US$200. a month.

 It is recommended that you do all real estate land transactions through a licensed real estate agent or attorney.
 You need to ensure that a “Title Search” is conducted at the Government Land Registry and that the real estate that you are purchasing is free and clear of all liens, judgments and encumbrances.
 A title search done through a local attorney should not cost you more than U.S. $250.
-The real estate market in here is not tightly regulated, thus we recommend that all property purchased must have a Title Search completed before you enter into any contract or make any deposit.
+The real estate market in here is not tightly regulated, thus we recommend that all property purchased must have a Title Search by an attorney at law, NOT affiliated with your real estate agent, completed before you enter into any contract or make any deposit.

-You can arrange to go through an attorney at law for your real estate purchase.
-The going rate is between 2 and 5 per cent of the property value.
-A real estate agent will charge about the same but some agents charge a flat fee of about U.S. $2,000.
-If you are looking to save money you can hire a local land facilitator.
+If you are looking to save even more money you can hire a local land facilitator.
 These are usually retired government employees who have worked in the lands department and know the inner workings of this bureaucracy.
 They are also known as land fixers.
 But be very selective and always ask a number of locals or expats for recommendations.
 Expect to pay half the rate an attorney or real estate person will charge.
-Attorneys and real estate agents employ these same “fixers” to process documents for them.
+Attorneys and real estate agents often employ these same “fixers” to process documents for them.
+We always recommend using an attorney-at-law to finalise your real estate purchase in Belize.
+Belize attorneys have very high legal and fiduciary ethics that they must follow.
+Realtors and real estate agents can be anyone from an honest professional to a tree-shade land peddler from the U.S. operating illegally out of his or her home on a visitor's permit.

 The preferred way of owning real estate is through Title Free and Clear, either as an individual or through a corporate body.
 The property can be mortgaged with a bank or credit union.
 Titles Free and Clear, are issued for land and condominiums.
 Condominiums are purchased through a “Strata” title.

-Property prices here are generally quoted in U.S. dollars.
+Property prices are generally quoted in U.S. dollars.

 Purchasing a property is pretty straightforward – the time for completion is usually 30 to 90 days.

 Foreigners can obtain financing in U.S. dollars from local offshore banks.
 The maximum you can borrow is between 60 and 80% of the value of the property.
-Rates are about 9% to 12% interest.
-Most foreigners purchasing real estate pay cash from their own money, or borrow funds in their home countries where interest rates are lower One advantage of financing your real estate purchase through a local bank is that the bank will have in-house procedures to protect its loan portfolio and this includes due diligence checks on the real estate transaction.
+Rates are about 8.5% to 12% interest.
+Most foreigners purchasing real estate pay cash from their own money, or borrow funds in their home countries where interest rates are lower.
+One advantage of financing your real estate purchase through a local bank is that the bank will have in-house attorneys and procedures to protect its loan portfolio and this includes due diligence checks on the real estate transaction.

-Another option to purchase real estate in through owner financing where the seller provides part financing for the buyer, Conditions are flexible but an owner financed transaction usually sees the buyer putting down 30% cash and the owner finances the balance at rates of between 6 to 8 per cent over a five or ten year period.
+Another option to purchase real estate is through owner financing where the seller provides part financing for the buyer, Conditions are flexible but an owner financed transaction usually sees the buyer putting down 30% cash and the owner finances the balance at rates of between 6 to 8 per cent over a five or ten year period.
 If you are buying property as an investment or future retirement home, you can hire a property management company to rent out your property when you are out of the country and pretty much have tenants pay for most of the cost of the purchase.
+As stated previously, consider using a local attorney-at-law to review and sign off on any owner financing agreement.

 Property taxes in Belize are very affordable.
 A house or condo worth U.S. $250,000 on Ambergris Caye for example attracts an annual property tax of under U.S. $375.00.
 Some wise investors choose to invest in real estate in rural areas where taxes are ridiculously low.

 How low?
 A Library of Congress employee locally known as Four Dollar Charlie, recently shared with us his annual Belize property tax return.
-The annual tax on his mansion hideout in Succotz – a village near Belize’s western border popular with American expats who do not mind having property in a Maya village as long as it is cheap – runs him U.S. $4.00 per year.
+The annual property tax on his mansion hideout in Succotz – a village near Belize’s western border popular with American expats who do not mind having property in a Maya village as long as it is cheap – runs him U.S. $4.00 per year.
+No, we are not making this up.
+2014 Edit: Four Dollar Charlie recently complained that his annual property tax has been raised to U.S. $6.00 year.
+So it is now Six Dollar Charlie.

 Real Estate Locations